 Ok, so that’s the major message of this lecture.
 You are your child’s teacher, and you decide when to bring what subjects.
 This means we can wear this curriculum a bit more loosely than we originally might have thought!

 Now on to geography, which is generally brought after the ninth year.
-Although Steiner makes an interesting point in this lecture; he says that a subject can be woven in in a narrative way in the stage prior to when it’s brought more directly.
-Here, I’m picturing our youngers listening in on the stories that the olders are then working on more in depth.
+Although Steiner makes an interesting point in this lecture; he says that a subject can be woven in a narrative way in the stage prior to when it’s brought more directly.
+Here, I’m picturing our youngers listening in on the stories that the olders are then working on more in-depth.

 Now, geography.
 The starting point for geography is what the child knows, which is his or her neighborhood.
 We begin by creating a map of the neighborhood and work to change the point of view from being in the neighborhood, to seeing it from outside, from above looking down.
 We work with the children to transform the landscape into a map, first adding in earth features such as rivers, streams, and hills.
 We use color to represent these things.
 And then add vegetation including forests, meadows, parks.
 Steiner suggests drawing little iconic images to represent these different elements, just like you would see on a map key.